How to Create & Translate Captions and Subtitle Files for Video and Audio (AVCS)

 2. Upload this .srt file to your video hosting platform so the subtitles are viewable with your video.

-1. You can share the transcript by clicking on the “preview” button.
+1. You can share the transcript by clicking the Preview button.![]()

 Then you can either copy/paste the text or save as PDF.

-To copy/paste the text, click on “copy to clipboard” and then paste the transcript wherever you wish to store it.
+To copy/paste the text, click the Copy to clipboard button and paste the transcript wherever you wish to store it.

-To save as PDF, click Print, then save as PDF.
+To save as PDF, click Print and then save as PDF.